A small city in the north of England, Preston Lancashire is home to history, culture and everything in between.

 Whatever the weather, you’ll find plenty of spots to enjoy a drink in Preston Lancashire.
 Explore stylish cocktail bars including the ReView, The Rabbit Hole at 1842 or Lofty’s Cocktail Emporium.

-And if the sun has got its hat on, catch some rays from one of Preston’s scenic beer gardens.
-The Plungington, The Guild and New Continental are fantastic places for a tipple.
+When the sun is out, we recommend catching some rays in one of Preston’s scenic beer gardens.
+The Plungington, The Guild and New Continental are fantastic places for a sun-kissed tipple.

 5) And afternoon tea is served in style…